Embroidermodder/libembroidery/README.md

 For each of the flags described here we will go into greater detail in this manual.

+### To Flag

+### Circle Flag

+### Ellipse Flag

+### Line Flag

+### Polyline Flag

+### Polygon Flag

+### Satin Flag

+### Stitch Flag

+###

+### Basic Test Suite

+The flag `--test` runs the tests that take the least time and have the most utility.
+If you're submitting a patch for review, please run:

+    $ embroider --test | tail -n 1

+You'll be presented with an overall PASS or FAIL for your build, if your build fails you can try and trace the error with:

+    $ valgrind embroider --verbose --test

+or

+    $ gdb --args embroider --verbose --test

+depending on your preferred debugging approach.
+Passing this test will be required for us to accept your patch.

+### Full Test Suite

+The flag `--full-test-suite` runs all the tests that have been written.
+Since this results in a lot of output the details are both to stdout and to a text file called `test_matrix.txt`.

+Patches that strictly improve the results in the `test_matrix.txt` over the current version will likely be accepted and it'll be a good place to go digging for contributions.
+(Note: strictly improve means that the testing result for each test is as good a result, if not better.
+Sacrificing one critera for another would require some design work before we would consider it.)

 ## Ideas

 #### Rendering system